Get started with PocketStudio

 - Select the camera you want from that list.
 This will become the camera from which the scene will be rendered from for this particular shot.

-- Watch the sequence and scroll through it: you can watch the sequence (even though it only contains one shot for now) by clicking on the play button located below the Viewport / Preview Monitor (or press the space bar).
-Another thing you can do, is to quickly scroll through the sequence by moving the playhead across the Timeline.
-The playhead is the vertical bar from the Timeline that indicates where you are in the sequence, which part of the sequence you are looking at.
+Watch the sequence and scroll through it: click on theicon located below the Viewport / Preview Monitor (or press the space bar) to play the cut.
+You can also quickly scroll through the sequence by moving the playhead across the Timeline.
+The playhead is the vertical bar from the Timeline that indicates where you are in the sequence.
 To quickly move the playhead you can either move the mouse in the Timeline horizontally.
 You can also click anywhere on the Timeline to reposition the playhead.

-- Create more shots: repeat the steps 4 to 6 to create two more shots.
+Create more shots: repeat the steps 4 to 6 to create more shots.

 - Select the shot you wish to change the start / end frames by clicking on it; selected shots are highlighted.

 - Position you mouse at the head or tail of the shot (start or end point), and while maintaining the left mouse button down (click-hold), drag the cursor either to the left or to the right.
-This will effectively either trim the shot (decreasing its duration), or extending it (increasing its duration).
-Note that as you drag the side of a shot along, the number corresponding to the corner of the shot you are editing, is updated at the same time as well.
-If you edit two consecutive shots so that the number to the right of the first shot is exactly one frame less than the number to the left of the second shot, then you will have accurate continuity of action.
+As you drag the side of a shot along, the number corresponding to the corner of the shot you are editing, is updated at the same time as well.
+If you edit two consecutive shots so that the number to the right of the first shot is exactly one frame less than the number to the left of the second shot, then you will have continuity of action.

 - Exit the sequence editor: click on the project’s name on the breadcrumb trail to leave the sequence editor and get back to the scenes and sequences view.

-- Play the movie: the playback screen looks like a video player with controls at the bottom of the workspace.
-Keep in mind that you are not looking at a video but at 3D content rendered in real-time.
-Click on the play button.
+- Play the movie: the Preview view looks like a video player with controls at the bottom of the view.
+Click on the icon to watch your sequence.